assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 peer receives an EncryptedMessage with a Body field that cannot be decrypted, if the PacketType field value in the header does not match the expected value.
-If such an error occurs the peer that received the bad packet must immediately close the Salt Channel without notifying the peer that sent the packet.
+If such an error occurs the peer that received the bad packet MUST immediately close the Salt Channel without notifying the peer that sent the packet.
 It is up to the implementation and/or the code that uses the Salt Channel to decide if the underlying layer is closed or not.